Tactical Communications Technical Glossary Part I

 Vehicular Radio

-Definition: High-power mounted radios integrated into armored vehicles, command trucks, APCs, and IFVs with vehicle power supply and external antenna systems.
+Definition: Vehicular radios are high-power mounted radios integrated into armored vehicles, command trucks, APCs, and IFVs.
+They utilize the vehicle's power supply and external antenna systems.

 Base Station

-Definition: Fixed or semi-mobile radios deployed in command posts, providing high-power C2 communication with enhanced antenna systems and power supplies.
+Definition: Base stations are fixed or semi-mobile radios deployed in command posts.
+They provide high-power command and control (C2) communication with enhanced antenna systems and power supplies.

 Soldier Radio

-Individual military radios providing secure PTT (Push-to-Talk) voice, short-range data, and squad networking capabilities for dismounted warfighters.
+Definition: Soldier radios are individual military radios that provide secure push-to-talk (PTT) voice communication, short-range data, and squad networking capabilities for dismounted warfighters.

 Squad Radio